* This is the Consumer Version. *

 For organ transplantation, however, many antigens are involved.
 These antigens are called human leukocyte antigens (HLA), or the major compatibility complex (MHC).
 They occur on the surface of every cell in the body.
 Each person has unique HLA, which determine the tissue type.
 Ideally, the donor’s tissue type exactly matches the recipient’s tissue type.
 However, a perfect HLA match is extremely rare, and some people are too ill to wait for a highly compatible donor.
 In these cases, doctors sometimes use donor tissue that is not an exact match but that is a close match.
 A close HLA match between the donor and recipient reduces the likelihood and severity of rejection and improves the long-term outcome.
 However, because immunosuppressant therapy has become more effective, the success of transplantation is less affected by the degree of matching.

 Before transplantation, the recipient’s blood is screened for antibodies against the tissues of the donor.
 The body may have produced such antibodies in response to a blood transfusion, a previous transplant, or a pregnancy.
 If these antibodies are present, transplantation may not be possible because immediate, severe rejection will occur.
-Plasma exchange (see Table: Controlling Diseases by Purifying the Blood ) and intravenous immune globulin have been used to remove or suppress the antibodies and thus make transplantation possible when a close match is not available.
+Plasma exchange and intravenous immune globulin (IVIG) have been used to remove or suppress the antibodies and thus make transplantation possible when a close match is not available.
+(IVIG is antibodies obtained from blood that is collected from people with a normal immune system.)
 These treatments are expensive but seem promising.

 Donors are screened for cancer and infections, which can be transmitted during transplantation.
 Doctors screen donors for cancer by thoroughly reviewing their medical history and carefully inspecting the organ in the operating room at the time of organ recovery.
 Organs containing cancers are obviously not used for transplantation.
-The decision to use organs from donors who previously had cancer in another organ is based on the likelihood that cancer cells are still present or have spread to the organ being transplanted
+Whether or not to use organs from donors who previously had cancer in another organ is based on the likelihood that cancer cells are still present or have spread to the organ being transplanted.

 Recipients are also screened for cancer and infections, and their general health is evaluated.
 Because organ transplant recipients are given immunosuppressants in high doses at the time of transplantation, recipients who have active infections or cancers cannot undergo transplantation until these conditions are controlled or cured.
 Taking immunosuppressants could make an infection or cancer worse.